UNI-QUAD UQ-1A

 The matrix systems are designed in the following ways:

-- The Sansui QS matrix is designed for equal separation between speakers all around the room.
+- The Sansui QS matrix is designed for equal separation between speakers all around the

-- The Dynaquad matrix was designed to maximize front left-to-right separation, at the expense of front-to-back separation and back
+- The Dynaquad matrix was designed to maximize front left-to-right separation, at the

-- The EV Stereo-4 matrix was designed to favor front left-to-right separation and front-to-back separation, at the expense of back
+- The EV Stereo-4 matrix was designed to favor front left-to-right separation and

-left-to-right separation.
-It is best for recording classical music with concert hall ambiance.
+recording classical music with concert hall ambiance.

 - Dolby Surround is designed with full front separation and no back separation.

-- The Hall setting is designed to maximize front-to-back separation (for recording concert hall ambiance) while sacrificing some front
+- The Hall setting is designed to maximize front-to-back separation (for recordings with

-left-to-right separation and almost all back left-to-right separation.
+back left-to-right separation.

-- The CBS SQ matrix, Denon BMX matrix, and several other phase shift matrix systems are designed with modulations beyond the
+- The CBS SQ matrix, Denon BMX matrix, and several other phase shift matrix systems are

-capabilities of this decoder.
+designed with modulations beyond the capabilities of this decoder.

 Building the decoder: